aayurganesh2007-max/expense-management-system/README.md

   ```

 * **Important Design Decisions:**
-  - Seperate files for eacch responsibilty
+  - Seperate files for each responsibilty
   - Defensive programming with validations at multiple layers
   - Graceful handling of:
     - Empty databases
     - Missing months or categories
     - Partial budgets
-  - Try/except used only at meaningful boundarie
+  - Try/except used only at meaningful boundaries
   - Centralized constants to avoid duplication and inconsistency